-On the government side, it’s also important for municipalities to take advantage of the tools available to them: Incentives need to net municipalities the benefits they bargained for in order to protect their assets.
+On the government side, it’s also important for municipalities to take advantage of the tools available to them: Incentives need to net municipalities the benefits they bargained for to protect their assets.
 Companies who receive incentives need to be held accountable through ongoing benchmarks and compliance.
 Incentive programs should be structured with long-term relationships in mind.
-In addition, we can help local and state governments access and integrate federal programs and resources.
+Also, we can help local and state governments access and integrate federal programs and resources.

-For past and current economic development projects, Clark Hill has:
+For past and current economic development projects, we have:

 - Worked to ensure the successful passage of specific legislation that fast-tracked a brownfield exemption, enabling a project to proceed

 - Enabled non-profit entities to take advantage of tax credits originally meant for for-profit companies without losing their non-profit status

 - Enabled a client to acquire $200 million of additional incentives, on top of incentives they had already accessed, for a specific project